-Nicola Cherry, Professor, Faculty of Medicine and Dentisty, University of Alberta
+Professor, Department of Medicine, Division of Preventative Medicine, Faculty of Medicine and Dentistry, University of Alberta

-David Olson, Professor, Faculty of Medicine and Dentistry, University of Alberta
+Professor, Department of Obstetrics and Gynecology, Division of Reproductive Sciences, Faculty of Medicine and Dentistry, University of Alberta

 A major area of David Olson’s research is the role of prenatal maternal stress as a risk factor for preterm birth.
 This led to forming a national team to study the effects of the 2016 wildfire on pregnancy and child health outcomes and the testing of an easily administered intervention to reduce risk for adverse outcomes.

 Through the Canadian Institutes of Health Research grant, Olson’s team studied a group of pregnant women and new mothers who were forced to evacuate because of the wildfires.
 These women were asked to engage in expressive writing about their feelings about the fires to determine if this form of therapy reduces stress and improves their pregnancy outcomes and newborn development.